cupy/cupy/docs/source/tutorial/basic.rst

 :func:`functions.softmax_cross_entropy` computes the loss function of softmax regression.
 :func:`functions.accuracy` computes the classification accuracy of this minibatch.

-Finally, we can write a learning loop as following
+Finally, we can write a learning loop as following:

 .. testcode::
    :hide: